 Hiking in Montserrat

 The hike up to Sant Joan (the one I chose given my limited time) was challenging but worth it.
-I saw a lot of little places along the way where you could stop and rest or take a picture.
+I saw a lot of spots along the way where you could stop and rest or take a picture.

 At one point the hike required you to be on your hands and knees to climb steep areas, fun for a hiker looking for a challenge but still manageable for those wanting to go at their own pace.